Django Reinhardt Guitar Tab Books, Instruction DVDs, Solos, Transcriptions, Video Lessons

 Django Reinhardt Plays "Stardust"

-Django Reinhardt - Gypsy Jazz Play Along: Vol 128 - Book and 2 CDs
+Django Reinhardt - Gypsy Jazz Play Along: Vol 128 - Book and Online Audio

 Includes 13 great tunes from the famous Gypsy Jazz era and a tribute song, all performed in an authentic style by a masterful guitar trio.
 Swinging and fun to play!
 Be sure to listen to the demonstration tracks under the audio samples tab.
 For all instruments.
 Rhythm Section: Dave Stryker (Acoustic Maccaferri-Style Guitar); Bill Mooring (Bass); Colby Inzer (Drums).
 Titles: "After You've Gone * Bei Mir Bist Du Schon * Body and Soul * Django's Cloud (same changes as Nuages) * Limehouse Blues * Minor Swing * Montagne Ste.
 Genevieve * Rose Room * Sweet Georgia Brown * Swing 42 * Swing Guitar * The Sheik of Araby * The World Is Waiting for the Sunrise".